-This innovative program is set in 17 Acres of pasture, woodland and streams near Clunderwen in Pembrokeshire.
-We focus on the needs of the parent, the needs of the child and the parent-child relationship.
+We focus on the needs of the parents as people, the needs of the young person and the parent-young person relationship.

-Parents learn proven ways to nurture a sense of greatness and inner wealth in their children by learning to apply the three stands:
+This approach provides parents with proven ways to nurture a sense of greatness and inner wealth in themselves and their children by learning to apply the three stands:

 1)Refusing to give energy to negative behaviours